merenlab/merenlab.org/_posts/miscellaneous/2016-06-09-assessing-completion-and-contamination-of-MAGs.md

 Great!
 Please write it down at the comments section, or send us an e-mail and we will see what we can do!

 BSCGs are great tools to shed light on the plethora of unknown, they should be used wisely.
-They shouldn't be given too much credit when they suggest lower completion estimates because they may be wrong (see [CPR genomes]({% post_url miscellaneous/2016-04-17-predicting-CPR-Genomes %})){:target="_blank"}.
+They shouldn't be given too much credit when they suggest lower completion estimates because they may be wrong (see [CPR genomes]({% post_url miscellaneous/2016-04-17-predicting-CPR-Genomes %}){:target="_blank"}).
 But they should't be ignored when they suggest high redundancy, because 95% of the time they will be correct.

-<p>&nbsp;
+<p>&nbsp;</p>

 ---

 All these aside, we recently managed to address one of the most sorely missed need of every software platfrom for anvi'o: